DorsaRoh/Custom-AI/PatientGPT.AI/README.md

 streamlit run patientgpt.py
 ```

-Navigate to localhost:8501 in your web browser to access the app.
+Navigate to local host in your web browser to access the app.

 Enter your OpenAI API key in the *key.py* folder.